telus/tds-core/guide/v3-upgrade.md

 # Upgrading to TDS V3

 As of **July 1st, 2019** TDS will move feature support from V2: Split Components to V3: Styled Components of the design system.
 This is being done primarily to facilitate the use of styled-components V4.
 For a detailed view of our sunsetting schedule, please read our [roadmap page](roadmap.md).
-Additionally, more information on this subject can be found on the the [Reference Architecture CSS Document](https://github.com/telus/reference-architecture/blob/bb7059d135574c380d2865aa1bbdd633c2345461/development/css.md).
+Additionally, more information on this subject can be found on the [Reference Architecture CSS Document](https://github.com/telus/reference-architecture/blob/bb7059d135574c380d2865aa1bbdd633c2345461/development/css.md).

 We would also like to note that the following document also applies to Community.
 Community is now accepting components developed with styled-components, and it is recommended that all new components use it.

 ## Requirements

-To upgrade to TDS V3, your repo will need **styled-components 4.1** and **React 16.8** installed.
+To upgrade to TDS V3, your project will need **styled-components 4.1+** and **React 16.8+** installed.
 These packages are peer dependencies of all TDS V3 components, and lower versions will cause incompatibilities.

 ### Upgrading from styled-components V3 to V4

 The styled-components team has provided a codemod to make the upgrade process from V3 to V4 as fast as possible.
-It can be accessed [here](https://github.com/styled-components/styled-components-codemods).
+It can be accessed on the [styled-components-codemods project on GitHub](https://github.com/styled-components/styled-components-codemods).
 If you would like more information on the changes and improvements made from V3 to V4, check out the [styled-components V4 announcement](https://medium.com/styled-components/announcing-styled-components-v4-better-faster-stronger-3fe1aba1a112).

 ### Upgrading from React 15 to React 16